suchow/suchow.io/_posts/2010-01-01-reading-list.md

 A list, always in-progress, of books I've recently read:

++ A short history of nearly everything (Bryson), 6/2014
 + Oblivion (DFW), 5/2014
 + The moral landscape (Harris), 5/2014
 + How to win friends and influence people (Carnegie), 4/2014